sditchek/GROOT/README.md

 ### GROOT-G

-Use this component if you are running the FV3GFS.
+Use this component if you are running the FV3GFS or any output using ADECKS (even if from HWRF/basin-scale HWRF/HAFS.
 It has only two features at the moment - the Error Statistics Capability and the Assimilated Observations Capability.
 The GRB Capability and Retrieval Scripts will be added in the future as a new release:

   1) **Error Statistics Capability:** graphics for individual storms, composites, and various subsets are generated
   2) **Assimilated Observations Capability:** graphics for individual storms and storm-relative composites are generated